districtr/districtr/docs/03toolsplugins/actionsreducers.md

 keys in an object `action` with keys that list `actionTypes` determined by the list of handlers.

-Finally, there's a function `bindDispatchToActions` that's suppose to bind actions to dispatch functions, but isn't used anywhere.
+Finally, there's a function `bindDispatchToActions(...)` that's suppose to bind actions to dispatch functions, but isn't used anywhere.

 # #

 ### Suggestion
-Many reducer functions are listed in `utils`.
+Many reducer functions are listed in [`utils`].
 They're relatively simple.
 Can they be listed in the `reducers/` folder for clarity instead?

 # #